shenwei356/perfect-bioinformatic-tools/README.md

 ## Installation

-- Providing static-linked executable binary files
+Basic

+- Dependency specification
+    - Specifying the lowest version AND highest version.
+      For example, some standard libraries in Python 3.10 have compatibility problems.

+Recommended

 - Supporting Conda/Pip
+- Providing static-linked executable binary files for multiple operating systems/platforms
 - Compiling from source
-- Dependency specification.
-    - Specifying the lowest version AND highest version.
-      For example, some standard libraries in Python 3.10 have compatibility problems.

 ## Documentation